failsafe-lib/failsafe/README.md

 });
 ```

 Alternatively, an *interrupting* cancellation can be used to forcefully [interrupt] an execution thread.
-Executions can cooperate with interruption by periodically checking `ExecutionContext.isCancelled` or `Thread.currentThread().isInterrupted()`.
+Executions can cooperate with interruption by periodically checking `ExecutionContext.isCancelled()` or `Thread.isInterrupted()`.

 #### Asynchronous API Integration